apollographql/apollo-kotlin/README.md

 ## Android Studio / IntelliJ plugin

-An experimental [plugin for Android Studio and IntelliJ](https://plugins.jetbrains.com/plugin/20645-apollo-graphql) is available to help you work with Apollo Kotlin, providing automatic code generation, integration with the [GraphQL IntelliJ Plugin](https://plugins.jetbrains.com/plugin/8097-js-graphql), navigation to GraphQL definitions, migration helpers, and more.
+A [plugin for Android Studio and IntelliJ](https://plugins.jetbrains.com/plugin/20645-apollo-graphql) is available to help you work with Apollo Kotlin, providing automatic code generation, integration with the [GraphQL IntelliJ Plugin](https://plugins.jetbrains.com/plugin/8097-js-graphql), navigation to GraphQL definitions, migration helpers, and more.

 Installation instructions and more information can be found [here](https://github.com/apollographql/apollo-kotlin/tree/main/intellij-plugin).